PX4/PX4-user_guide/en/frames_rover/index.md

    CONFIG_MODULES_ROVER_ACKERMANN=y
    ```

-   Note that adding the rover module may lead to flash overflow.
-   In that case you need to disable modules that you do not plan to use, such as those related to multicopter or fixed wing.
+   Note that adding the rover module may lead to flash overflow, in which case you will need to disable modules that you do not plan to use (such as those related to multicopter or fixed wing).
    :::

 2. Load the **custom firmware** that you just built onto your flight controller (see [Loading Firmware > Installing PX4 Main, Beta or Custom Firmware](../config/firmware.md#installing-px4-main-beta-or-custom-firmware)).